✓ Updated April 2026

 Rental Car

 The undisputed king of Maui transportation, a rental car offers the most freedom to explore the island's diverse landscapes, from the Road to Hana to Haleakala.
-It's essential for reaching many beaches, hiking trails, and smaller towns not served by public transport.
+It's essential for accessing most beaches, hiking trails, and smaller towns.

 Ride-Sharing Services (Uber/Lyft)

-Available in more populated areas like Kihei, Lahaina, and Kahului, ride-sharing can be a convenient option for short trips or when you don't want to worry about parking.
-It's best suited for getting around within a resort town or to a specific restaurant.
+Available in more populated areas like Kahului, Kihei, Lahaina, and Wailea, ride-sharing can be a convenient option for short trips or if you're not renting a car.
+It's best for getting around within resort areas or to/from the airport.

 Maui Bus